 3.11.1 The primary aim of the LEP is economic growth, but this must also contribute to wider sustainable development objectives.
 To this end, the LEP's prioritisation, appraisal and evaluation processes build in social and environmental impacts and indirect benefits.
-LGF and GBF funding agreements also place responsibilities on the delivery organisation.
-The LEP is looking to pilot models that enable the social return on investment and local multiplier benefits to be quantified both in developing and appraising the business case and in evaluating the impact of its interventions.
+LGF and GBF funding agreements also place responsibilities on the delivery organisation

-3.11.2 The LEP and accountable bodies will consider how procurement might improve the economic, social and environmental well-being of the Hull and East Yorkshire area and how such improvements might be secured in the procurement process itself.
-Social value seeks to ensure that the collective benefit of a community is considered when contracts are awarded and this is an essential part of the HEY LEP's ethos.
+3.11.2 The LEP and accountable bodies considers how procurement improves the economic, social and environmental well-being of the Hull and East Yorkshire area and how such improvements might be secured in the procurement process itself.